 This course will introduce students to some important topics in biology that they have not studied due mostly to state testing requirements.
 The areas covered in this course are still the basis of college biology courses so an understanding of these topics will greatly benefit the college-bound student.
 For instance, most college biology majors begin their college careers with zoology and botany which is not offered at this time.
-The course will also provide the students with many opportunities to experience biological science in the natural setting.
-Field experiences include river measurements, field botany, bird identification, insect identification, and microscopic studies of pond life.
+The course may also provide students with opportunities to experience biological science in the natural setting.
+Field experiences may include river measurements, field botany, bird identification, insect identification, and microscopic studies of pond life.
 An ongoing theme will be the interdependence of living things in ecosystems and the impact of humans on their environment.
+This course qualifies as one unit in advanced science towards Ohio Graduation requirements.

-0550 AP PHYSICS
+0550 AP PHYSICS 1 CREDIT